PSRIKRUTHIN/Skin-Disease-Classification-CNN/README.md

-kin Disease Classification using CNN
+skin Disease Classification using CNN

 This project classifies images of 7 skin diseases using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
 The model was trained using Google Colab and evaluated with a validation accuracy of over 60%.
  📁 Dataset